andres-luengo/grannules/README.md

 This is where `grannules` comes in.
-This Python package is essentially a wrapper around a neural network that, given a star\'s mass, radius, temperature, luminosity, and evolutionary phase, can predict that star\'s background parameters much more accurately than the existing scaling relations.
+This Python package is essentially a wrapper around a neural network that, given a star\'s mass, radius, temperature, luminosity, and evolutionary phase, can predict that star\'s background parameters more accurately than the existing scaling relations.

 [^1]: [de Assis Peralta, R., et al. 2018](https://doi.org/10.48550/arXiv.1805.04296)